Battle of Roanoke Island: From Chesapeake Bay to Pamlico Sound

 For many of the Federal soldiers, the voyage to Hatteras Inlet was the worst part of the battle.
 Earning its reputation, the weather in the vicinity of Cape Hatteras turned foul, causing many of them to become seasick.
 In an act of bravado, Burnside left his comfortable quarters aboard the transport George Peabody and with his staff went aboard Army gunboat Picket.
 He chose this vessel because he considered her to be the least seaworthy ship in his command, and by showing his troops that he was willing to share their misery, he earned their devotion.
 When the storm struck, he began to doubt the wisdom of his move, but Picket survived and got him safely to his destination.
 Three vessels in the armada were not so lucky: City of New York, laden with ordnance and supplies; Pocahontas, carrying horses; and Army gunboat Zouave were all lost, although all persons aboard were rescued.
 The only personnel losses were two officers of the 9th New Jersey, who were drowned when their surfboat overturned following a visit to the flagship.

 The entry into Pamlico Sound through Hatteras Inlet was time consuming.
 The swash, thought to be 8 ft deep, was found the hard way to be only 6 ft.
 Some of the Union Army ships drew too much to get across, and had to be kedged in after being lightened.
 Others were too deep even to be kedged in; the men or materials they carried had to be brought ashore on Hatteras Island, and the ships sent back.
 Bark John Trucks never made it at all; she could not get close enough to Hatteras Island even for the men aboard to be taken off.
-She returned to Annapolis with the majority of the regiment, the 53rd New York, a detachment of the command was active in the battle of Roanoke island Not until February 4 was the fleet as ready as it ever would be and assembled in Pamlico Sound.
+She returned to Annapolis with the majority of the regiment, the 53rd New York, and only a detachment of the command was active in the Battle of Roanoke Island.
+Not until February 4 was the fleet as ready as it ever would be and assembled in Pamlico Sound.

 While the Northern fleet was struggling over the bar, the Confederates were strangely inert.
-No reinforcements were sent to the island, or, for that matter, any of the other possible targets in the region.
+No reinforcements were sent to the island, nor, for that matter, any of the other possible targets in the region.
 The number of infantrymen on the island remained at about 1,400, with 800 in reserve at Nag's Head.
 The major change was negative: on February 1 Wise came down with what he called "pleurisy, with high fever and spitting of blood, threatening pneumonia."
 He was confined to bed at Nag's Head, and remained hospitalized until February 8, after the battle was over.
 Although he continued to issue orders, effective command on Roanoke Island fell to Col. H. M. Shaw of the 8th North Carolina Infantry.